 Our parent NSF VirtualPlant grant had three major goals: Integration & Prediction, Visualization, and Synthesis, which we have accomplished, as outlined below.

 Aim 1.
 Data Integration & Prediction: The Arabidopsis Multinetwork.
 Our VirtualPlant project included assembling the first multinetwork for Arabidopsis, a first step towards a molecular wiring diagram of the plant cell [1,2].
 The Arabidopsis multinetwork in VirtualPlant has 16,562 nodes (of which 13,960 are genes) and 97,423 interactions (Fig. XB, & Table X).
 The multinetwork enables researchers to interpret transcriptome data in the context of all known sources of interaction including protein, DNA, RNA, etc. The multinetwork has been used to integrate plant gene/protein interaction data from a number of sources including protein:DNA interaction data [5], protein:protein data [10], and more recently the Arabidopsis interactome data [11].
 In one example, a query against the Arabidopsis multinetwork with 834 nitrogen-regulated genes resulted in a sub-network of 369 genes connected by one (or more) “expression correlation edges” [3].
 At the top of the resulting list of network TF “hubs” (with 47 connections to targets in the N-regulatory network) was the central clock control gene CCA1, a Myb family transcription factor (TF) [3].
-This discovery enabled us to derive and validated the novel hypothesis that nitrogen-regulation of CCA1 mRNA expression sets the circadian clock.
+This discovery enabled us to derive and validate the novel hypothesis that nitrogen-regulation of CCA1 mRNA expression sets the circadian clock.
 Other examples of hypotheses derived and validated using the VirtualPlant multinetwork are reported in [2,3,12].

 Sibohan Brady (UC Davis) re multinetwork: “I work on gene regulatory networks in plants, and have published several recent papers that comprise the mapping and analysis of these networks [5,13].
 A requirement for publication was to have all protein- DNA interactions hosted in a public database for free download.
 None of the standard interaction databases would accept our interactions since they were in yeast-one-hybrid or genetic interaction format.
 Instead, Virtual Plant was one of two plant-based websites that accepted this data (the other was AGRIS).
 It was very easy to work with their administrator to have our data uploaded in the multinetwork, and I am very grateful that they provide this resource in addition to many other fantastic tools that my lab uses regularly.”